Confidence intervals for median absolute deviations: Introduction

 \cite{arachchige2019interval} showed that excellent coverages for interval estimators of ratios of interquantile ranges can be achieved.
 This makes these intervals more suitable than those for ratio of variances when normality cannot be assumed.
 Then, \cite{arachchige2019CV} considered interval estimators for robust versions of the coefficient of variation, one of which uses the MAD in place of the standard deviation (and the median to replace the mean).
 Motivated by these good coverage properties, we consider interval estimators for the MAD and for ratios and differences of independent MADs as robust alternatives to intervals based on sample variances.
 To the best of our knowledge, and not to confuse the MAD with the \textit{mean} absolute deviation for which interval estimators with good coverage have been introduced by \cite{bonett2003confidence}, no one has introduced these interval estimators for the MAD.
 The very good coverage properties, that we will highlight later, ensure inferences about dispersion based on the MAD are possible.
+Based on a preprint of our work in \cite{arachchige2019confidence}, our confidence interval for MAD has been included in the \textit{DeskTools} \citep{signorell2019desctools} package in R.

 In Section 2 we provide some necessary notations before considering influence functions for ratios of MADs.
 In Section 3 we consider confidence intervals for MADs, differences of MADs and ratios of MADs with coverage properties explored via simulations in Section 4.
 Examples are also considered in Section 4 and we conclude in Section 5.